m3rone/busfs-server/README.md

 ---
 ### Installing BUSFS
-On your first run, the username and password will be generated randomly and you can find and edit them in the app/config.ini file.
+The default username and password is `admin` and can be changed through the web interface or by modifying the `app/config.ini` file.

 From Codeberg
 1. Install `git`, and `python3`.